 Recommended reading: Published in May 2019, we’ve crafted our most ultimate blog post yet with this Moving To Berlin guide.
 Jam packed full of tips about how to make friends, open a bank account, get a visa, learn German, buy insurance, and more, this is the most detailed (and FREE) guide out there.

 Consider their motivation – do they stand to make money from you because they are selling a book or other services?
 Is their information even correct?
 I’ve read a lot of articles full of misinformation.

 Note: Even while I publish a lot of content about life in Berlin, I’d never ask that you solely rely on my website for guidance and help.
 I urge you to take what I write here with a “grain of salt” and seek out more authoritative sources.
 For example, my opinions can be wrong, visa processes and laws are subject to frequent changes and I may neglect to update my site quickly enough.

 This brings me to my very last point, the massive elephant in the room, and that’s COVID-19.
 So much has changed in our world since I delivered that workshop back in January.
 Borders closed, companies went bankrupt overnight, millions of people lost their jobs while the more fortunate are only surviving due to good luck, solid financial planning, and/or government assistance.

-Germany didn’t escape COVID-19 and even though the country has faired pretty well compared to others, the effects of the Coronavirus are already being felt and will be for years to come.
-We’re in a recession, there are many unemployed, lots of people are on government assistance (both the employed and unemployed), and jobs are few and far between.
+Germany didn’t escape COVID-19 unscathed and even though the country has faired pretty well compared to others, the effects of the Coronavirus are already being felt and will be for a long time to come.
+We’re in a recession, there are many unemployed, lots of people are on government assistance (both the employed and unemployed), and jobs openings are few.
 The jobs that are there have way more applicants than ever before and the competition is fierce to say in the least.